jarviscanada/jarvis_data_eng_BarbodRouzbahani/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BarbodRouzbahani/tree/master/core_java)]:

+  - JDBC App: Implemented an app which does the CRUD process for a database in a PSQL instance.
+  - Grep App: Built an app which function like the linux 'grep' command.
+It does a recursive search over the specified directory for any matches from any file in the directory or any of its subdirectories using the provided regex expression
   - Twitter App:
-  - JDBC App:
-  - Grep App:

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_BarbodRouzbahani/tree/master/springboot)]: Not Started